Rio de Janeiro: Literature

 The Biblioteca Nacional (National Library of Brazil) ranks as one of the largest libraries in the world.
 It is also the largest library in all of Latin America.
-Located in Cinelândia, the National Library was originally created by the King of Portugal, in 1810.
+Located in Cinelândia, the National Library was created by the King of Portugal, in 1810.
 As with many of Rio de Janeiro's cultural monuments, the library was originally off-limits to the general public.
 The most valuable collections in the library include: 4,300 items donated by Barbosa Machado including a precious collection of rare brochures detailing the History of Portugal and Brazil; 2,365 items from the 17th and 18th centuries that were previously owned by Antônio de Araújo de Azevedo, the "Count of Barca", including the 125-volume set of prints "Le Grand Théâtre de l'Univers;" a collection of documents regarding the Jesuítica Province of Paraguay and the "Region of Prata;" and the Teresa Cristina Maria Collection, donated by Emperor Pedro II.
 The collection contains 48,236 items.
 Individual items of special interest include a rare first edition of Os Lusíadas by Luis de Camões, published in 1584; two copies of the Mogúncia Bible; and a first edition of Handel's Messiah.

 The Real Gabinete Português de Leitura (Portuguese Royal Reading Library) is located at Rua Luís de Camões, in the Centro (Downtown).
 The institution was founded in 1837 by a group of forty-three Portuguese immigrants, political refugees, to promote culture among the Portuguese community in the then capital of the Empire.
 The history of the Brazilian Academy of Letters is linked to the Real Gabinete, since some of the early meetings of the academy were held there.

 Music

 Tom Jobim in 1972.
-Considered one of the great exponents of Brazilian music, Jobim internationalized bossa nova and, with the help of important American artists.
+Considered one of the great exponents of Brazilian music, Jobim internationalized bossa nova with the help of important American artists.